BiBiServ/bibigrid/docs/README.md

 ```
 ansibleRoles:
   - name: Example role for test purposes	# Name of role, used only as description in config file
-    hosts: master                   		# One of 'master', 'slaves' or 'all' to roll out ansible roles to specified hosts
+    hosts: master                   		# One of 'master', 'workers' or 'all' to roll out ansible roles to specified hosts
     file: example_role.tar.gz       		# path/to/file.tar.gz - File on local machine
 ```
 You can download an easy working example [here](examples/example.tar.gz).